Business Sustainability Management? Corporate sustainability?

-Corporate sustainability has allowed innovation to blossom, pushing individuals and firms to create entirely new industries.
+The Business Sustainability Management and Corporate Sustainability movements have helped innovation to blossom, pushing individuals and firms to create entirely new industries or ways of operating businesses.

-Including one as rudimentary as plant-based milk, more of which you can read here.
+Such as some as rudimentary as plant-based milk – which you can read more on here.

-I say this because Annan passed away while l happened to be working at the
+Well, that is because Annan passed away in 2018, while l happened to be working at the

 Powerful words.
 And very insightful regarding sustainability.